abinit/abinit/doc/tutorial/paw2.md

 _plane waves basis_ is too high (higher than 20 Hartree), some changes have to be made in the input file.

+!!! important

+    You may have to change the path to reach the Psps_for_tests repository.
+For this, modify the varaible `pp_dirpath` in the input file.

 Copy *\$ABI_TESTS/tutorial/Input/tpaw2_1.in* in your working directory.
 Edit *tpaw2_1.in*, and activate the 8 datasets.
 Run ABINIT with them.